Honor Code Violations

 Note: The absence of a witness does not necessarily compromise a fair hearing.
 Written statements can and should be used at hearings where a witness for good cause cannot attend the hearing.

-- The investigator and the accused student may request witnesses to testify during the presentation of evidence in the case.
-The student and the investigator should submit to the Judicial Liaison a list of witnesses at least five (5) business days before the hearing.
+- The accused student or reporting instructor may request witnesses to testify during the presentation of evidence in the case.
+The student or reporting instructor should submit to the Judicial Liaison a list of witnesses at least five (5) business days before the hearing.
 The Judicial Liaison will not permit the calling of witnesses whose presence appears unnecessary, repetitive, or irrelevant to deciding the case.
-During the hearing, witnesses may be questioned by the investigator, the accused student, and the members of the Honor and Ethics Council.
+During the hearing, witnesses may be questioned by the accused student, the reporting instructor, and the members of the Honor and Ethics Council.

-- The investigator and the accused student are permitted each to give an opening statement and a closing statement during the hearing.
-During those statement(s), the investigator and the accused student are entitled to summarize the facts as viewed from their perspective, suggest lines of inquiry which should be pursued by the hearing panel, make observations consistent with the testimony or anticipated testimony of witnesses, and advance a plausible theory of the case.
+- The accused student is permitted to give an opening statement and a closing statement during the hearing.
+During those statement(s), the accused student is entitled to summarize the facts as viewed from their perspective, suggest lines of inquiry which should be pursued by the hearing panel, make observations consistent with the testimony or anticipated testimony of witnesses, and advance a plausible theory of the case.